wellslab/basic_project_template/howtos/ManagingNotebooks.md

 ```

 After that, whenever you save your notebook, it will automatically create .html and .py files, which you can track with git.

+Note that this method is creating a global config for all your notebooks - ie. this script will run for all your notebook saves regardless of which repo the notebook is in.